d12frosted/elpa-mirror/gnu/org-modern-readme.txt

   └────

+3 Incompatibilities
+═══════════════════

+  • `org-indent-mode' is not compatible with the block prettification in the fringe.
+If `org-indent-mode' is enabled, `org-modern' will disable the block prettification.
+  • `org-num-mode' interferes with the `org-modern' prettification of TODO keywords.
+  • `visual-wrap-prefix-mode' relies on the `wrap-prefix' text property which is also used by `org-modern'.

-3 Alternatives
+4 Alternatives
 ══════════════

-  The tag style of `org-modern' is inspired by Nicholas Rougier's beautiful [svg-tag-mode].
-In contrast to `svg-tag-mode', this package avoids images and uses cheap and fast Emacs box text properties.
+  The tag style of `org-modern' is inspired by Nicholas Rougier's [svg-tag-mode].
+In contrast to `svg-tag-mode', the package `org-modern' avoids images and uses more efficient Emacs box text properties.
 By only styling the text via text properties, the styled text, e.g., dates or tags stay editable and are easy to interact with.

-  The approach restricts our flexibility and may lead to font-dependent issues.
-We do our best, but for example there is no way we can get round corners.
+  The approach used here restricts the flexibility (e.g., no rounded corners) and creates dependence on the size and alignment of the font.
 Combining `org-modern-mode' with `svg-tag-mode' is possible.
 You can use SVG tags and use the table and block styling from `org-modern'.
 If you are interested in further tweaks, Emacs comes with the builtin `prettify-symbols-mode' which can be used for individual styling of custom keywords.

-  Popular alternatives are the older `org-superstar' and `org-bullets' packages, which have are more limited and mainly adjust headlines and lists. `org-superstar' relies on character composition, while `org-modern' uses text properties, which are considered more future-proof.
+  Alternatives are the older `org-superstar' and `org-bullets' packages, which are more limited and mainly adjust headlines and lists. `org-superstar' relies on character composition, while `org-modern' uses text properties, which are considered more future-proof.
 Note that `org-modern' is a full replacement for both `org-superstar' and `org-bullets'.
-You can easily disable styling of certain elements, e.g., `org-modern-timestamp', if you only want to use a subset of `org-modern'.
+You can disable styling of certain elements, e.g., `org-modern-timestamp', if you only want to use the subset of `org-modern' equivalent to `org-superstar'.

 [svg-tag-mode] <https://github.com/rougier/svg-tag-mode>

-4 Contributions
+5 Contributions
 ═══════════════

   Since this package is part of [GNU ELPA] contributions require a